Maryland Oyster Liquor Oyster Chowder

 Oyster chowder is going to taste its best when the oyster is swimming in its own natural liquor, not swimming in cream!

-I discovered this fact, by accident.
-The accident?
-I don’t know how to open an oyster.
-Call me girlie and never wanted to mess up my nail polish, so never learned how to open an oyster.
+Call me girlie and not wanting to mess up my nail polish, I just never learned how to open an oyster.

-There I was, two dozen large oyster shells my son left for me.
 Thanksgiving day was over and there those ‘unopened’ oysters sat tucked into my fridge.

 Carefully, I thought this through, knowing I wanted the oyster liquor to be the dominant liquid in my chowder.